Special Regularization Procedure Status (2023)

-The applicant(s) must attend a local INM office in person and talk to request the regularization procedure—the initial request cannot be made by proxy.
+The applicant(s) must attend a local INM office in person to request the regularization procedure—this request cannot be made by proxy.

 This is a reminder that each immigration office retains absolute discretion about whether to accept or deny any application (and subsequently about whether to grant or reject any application that is accepted) made under any procedure, including special regularization procedures.